-Greener Earth nursery – deergrass available for purchase online starting at just $19.99 for a one-gallon container.
-This company has high ratings and a 100% money back guarantee.
-Since the plants are established in potted soil, they can ship anytime of the year.
+Greener Earth Nursery – deergrass is available for purchase online starting at just $19.99 for a one-gallon container.
+This company has high ratings and a 100% money-back guarantee.
+Since the plants are established in potted soil, they can ship any time of the year.
 Free shipping may be available for purchases over $70.

 Deergrass seed is also available online.
 If planting deergrass from seed, do not attempt to just scatter the seed by hand.
 Sow the seed in pods or flats and then transfer them into the ground at least two to three feet apart.
 The seeds will require exceptional heat to germinate.

 Larner Seeds is a California company specializing in seeds well suited for arid California climates.
 They offer packets of deer seeds for just $6.50, and quantities up to one pound of seed for $195.00.

 Rare Exotic Seeds offers free shipping on all orders over $50 and has a wide range of seed quantities available for online purchase.

 Other California Native Grasses